inge4pres/yaml.zig/README.md

 The YAML parser and serializer are both fully functional and pass all tests.
 You can both read and write YAML files.

-**Test Coverage:** 102/102 tests passing (100%) - Zero memory leaks
+**Test Coverage:** 109/109 tests passing (100%) - Zero memory leaks

-### Test Breakdown:
+### YAML Test Suite Compliance

-- scanner_test.zig: 15 passed
-- value_test.zig: 9 passed
-- parser_test.zig: 11 passed
-- api_test.zig: 12 passed
-- spec_examples.zig: 4 passed
-- text_inputs.zig: 13 passed
-- stringify_test.zig: 16 passed ✨ *Serialization tests with Writer API*
-- yaml-test: 22 passed
+This library is tested against the [official YAML Test Suite](https://github.com/yaml/yaml-test-suite), which contains hundreds of test cases covering YAML 1.2.2 specification compliance.

+**Current Results:** 259/435 tests passing (59.5%)

+The test suite is integrated into the CI/CD pipeline and runs on every commit and pull request.

 ## Features